Locations:

 Read more here.

-We have also been involved in identifying racial disparities in pediatric heart transplantation.
+We have also been involved in identifying racial differences in pediatric heart transplantation.
 In a study that utilized the national transplant database, we found that African American children have a 25% increased risk for waitlist mortality compared to White children.

 Advertisement